Centre for Studies in Arts and Culture (STAC)

 Canada Games Book Project: Lacrosse

 Adam Dickinson / English Language and Literature

 Natalee Caple / English Language and Literature

-Alexander Christie / Centre for Digital Humanities, Interactive Arts and Science
+Alexander Christie / Department of Digital Humanities, Interactive Arts and Science

 Julie Gemuend, Graduate Student